davidgama-crypto/xplorers_bundle/docs/apis.md

 Notes:

-- this should also add the UID to room state with player info
+- this should also add the playerId to room state with player info
 - updates to room state should trigger socket IO push with new room state to client

 ```